 Prε=s=1SPr⁡ε(s)|ε(sparent) (3)

-We further assume that variation in ε arises from a mean-reverting Weiner process with movement along the network.
-This results in an Ornstein-Uhlenbeck process for the right-hand side of Eq.
+We further assume that variation in ε arises from a mean-reverting Weiner process (define briefly) with movement along the network.
+This results in an Ornstein-Uhlenbeck process (define briefly) for the right-hand side of Eq.
 3, as we now describe in detail.

 Ornstein-Uhlenbeck process for spatial variation